 The family system is changed when the child dies” (Brotherson, Sean E; 1999).
 The dialogue of loss and pain between Poe’s characters portray the anger stage of the bereavement process, which often varies by individual.
 In fact, “the tragedy of losing a child has been reported to produce a great deal of strain in the marital relationship, which may become serious enough to result in divorce” (1977).

-In Home Burial, it is my assumption that the wife, Amy - who bore this child, has had the hardest time moving on without him.
+In-Home Burial, it is my assumption that the wife, Amy - who bore this child, has had the hardest time moving on without him.
 In the Journal of Marriage and the Family, a study on marital dissatisfaction following the death of a child showed that female partners would show more of this effect because of their greater parental investment per individual child (Littlefield and Silverman).
-Many times the impact of a child’s death rather then pulling the union closer together can tear a marriage apart.
+Many times the impact of a child’s death rather than pulling the union closer together can tear a marriage apart.
 Because grief is an isolating experience, it is important for couples to works towards unity.
-This is often times easier said then done.
+This is oftentimes easier said than done.

 Unfortunately, in my own home; as may have been the case with the characters in Home Burial, something in the relationship died even before the child.
 According to Reiko Schwab, “the quality of marital relationship prior to the child’s death, cause of death, and circumstances surrounding the death may produce differential outcomes for the marital relationship” (Schwab).

 Webster’s dictionary describes grief as the “intense sorrow caused by the loss of a loved one.”
 The bitterness expressed by the wife in this tale, “If you had any feelings, you that dug with your own hand – how could you?
 His little grave,” shows that her pain is now directed towards her spouse.
 Hurting people often hurt people.